GoogleChrome/web.dev/src/site/content/en/learn/css/the-cascade/index.md

 Styles can come from various sources on an HTML page, such as a `<link>` tag, an embedded `<style>` tag, and inline CSS as defined in an element's `style` attribute.

-If you have a `<link />` that includes CSS at the top of your HTML page, then another `<link />` that includes CSS at the bottom of your page: the bottom `<link />` will have the most specificity.
+If you have a `<link>` that includes CSS at the top of your HTML page, then another `<link>` that includes CSS at the bottom of your page: the bottom `<link>` will have the most specificity.
 The same thing happens with embedded `<style>` elements, too.
 They get more specific, the further down the page they are.